Tribal Council started Red Willow in 1992. The original business plan proposed buying

 Red Willow grew dramatically after the Tribe entered several transactions to monetize

-Section 29 tax credits and began to operate our own coalbed methane (CBM) wells in 1995.
+Section 29 tax credits and subsequently began to operate coalbed methane (CBM) wells

 One of Red Willow’s biggest growth steps occurred when the U.S. Supreme Court heard

-the Tribe's settlement with Amoco.
-The production from these properties continues to
+part of the Tribe's settlement with Amoco.
+The production from these properties

-our total CBM production.
+roughly 1/3 of the company’s total CBM production.

 Moving Off Reservation

 In an effort to both replace declining reserves on the Reservation and further

 diversify the portfolio, Red Willow began exploring for new resources off the